 Our group programmes are flexible and can be designed to meet the needs of your group.
-Programmes are organised from our UK office by a dedicated Programme Coordinator, who will assist you though each step of the process.
+Programmes are organised by a dedicated Programme Coordinator, who will assist you though each step of the process.

 Safety of the group is paramount.
 Groups participating in the Kiya Survivors volunteer programme are met at Lima airport by one of our bilingual coordinators, who remains with the group at all times.
 Care has been taken in designing all group itineraries to ensure that the group is safe and supervised yet experiences as much as possible and experience both the challenges and the magic of Peru.

 We can take groups to both areas where we run our projects.
 In the South they will have the opportunity to help hands-on at The Rainbow House, our home for children and young people with special needs, assist with building projects on our Outreach Programme, organize sports days and much more!
 The Sacred Valley is a stunning area and they will have the opportunity to visit some of the most spectacular sites in Peru such as Machu Picchu and have an altogether unforgettable experience!

 In the North in Mancora, groups will have the opportunity to work hands on at Mama Cocha, getting to know all the children who come to the centre for therapy and helping assist the team here with their patients.
 Groups can run workshops and activity days for the children who access the services at Mama Cocha, including a day of games on the beach with picnic lunch for children and their families and Mama Cocha staff.
 Trips to the mangroves, local waterfalls, swimming with turtles and horse riding on the beach are some of the highlights to visit in this area.